substratusai/substratusai.github.io/blog/2023-07-27-introducing-substratus.md

 <!-- TODO(bjb): separate out product from project roadmap items -->

+1. **Large scale distributed training**: Ability to run training jobs on more than 8 GPUs
 1. **VSCode Integration**: We're working on a VSCode extension to bring an exceptional notebook experience into your favorite editor.
 The Jupyter Extension for VSCode is a great foundation for that experience today, but we